PowerShell/PSSwagger/README.md

 If the module's script files are signed, regardless of your script execution policy, the catalog file's signing will be checked for validity.
 If the generated module is not signed, the catalog file's signing will not be checked.
 However, the catalog file's hashed contents will always be checked.

+## Distribution of module
+Because of the dynamic compilation feature, it is highly recommended that publishers of a generated module Authenticode sign the module and strong name sign both precompiled assemblies (full CLR and core CLR).

 ## Upcoming additions

 1. Enabe PowerShell Best practices